How to Get Your Resume Past the ATS Scans (2022 Updated)

 • Functional: This resume format is ideal for those who have large employment gaps or plan on switching industries.
 A functional resume format allows you to lead with skills and qualifications instead of work experience.
 You can also find our article on writing a good functional resume here.

-• Hybrid: This is a combination resume format of a reverse chronological and a functional format.
+• Hybrid: This is a combination of a reverse chronological and a functional format.
 It allows you to use the best features of both formats.
-However, if you have large employment gaps or very little experience, you should avoid this format.
+When you want to focus your application on skills and career achievements, this is the format to use.

-To make sure your resume will pass the ATS scan, use ZipJob's free resume review tool:
+To make sure you get your resume past the ATS scans, use ZipJob's FREE RESUME REVIEW tool.

 5. Use a popular and professional font for ATS scanning

-This is not only important for enabling the ATS to process your application correctly, but is also vital for retaining a recruiter’s interest.
-You have to remember that if a recruiter reviews your resume during the recruitment process, it will be a major turn-off to see a font like Comic Sans.
+This is not only important for enabling the ATS to process your application correctly but is also vital for retaining a recruiter’s interest.

 Examples of good fonts to use on your resume: